nealalan/AWS-Email-Forwarder/README.md

   --profile neonaluminum
 ```

-a.
+2A.
 Verify the bucket is created